 You can contact the church office at firstname.lastname@example.org

 Brad became our Senior Pastor in 2016.
 He attended Southwestern Assemblies of God University in Dallas, TX (BS in Pastoral Ministry) and Liberty University (Masters is Christian Ministry).
+He is an ordained elder in the Brethren Church.
 In 1999, he began his ministry career in South Carolina serving as a pastor, a police chaplain and in law enforcement.
 He has a heart for ministry, missions, and small groups.
 His hope is that GCC is a place where all feel welcomed and that anyone can be challenged to grow without judgement or condemnation.
 He, his wife Andrea, and their son Noah, live in Stephens City.